drkrillo/docs/creator/projects/portable-experiences.md

 You might be worried about preventing the use of portable experiences in your scene, since these could give players abilities that could be considered cheating in a competitive game.
 For example, in a platform game, a player that wears a jetpack has a very unfair advantage over others.

 The simplest approach is to add a flag to block all portable experiences entirely on your scene at any time, or prevent their UIs from showing.
-See \[feature toggles]\(\{{< ref "/content/creator/sdk7/projects/scene-metadata.md#feature-toggles" >\}}).
+See [feature toggles](../sdk7/projects/scene-metadata.md#feature-toggles).
 This also applies to portable experiences linked to smart wearables.

 Another approach is to query to view a player's portable experiences, and take action accordingly.